xrrocha/word-scrambler/README.md

 of the most commonly used classes (I/O, ranges, collections, text, etc.)

-In our Java implementation, on the other hand, we require 9 imports that can be abbreviated, at most, to:
+In our Java implementation, on the other hand, we require 9 imports that can be abbreviated to, at most:

 ```java
 import java.io.*;